Blomgreen/QueueBot/README.md

 Step 5.
 Add the proper emote ID's to emojis.txt
-To get the proper id, write in a chat: \:emoteName: and copy.
+To get the proper id, write in a chat: (backslash):emoteName: and copy.
 THE EMOTE IN QUESTION HAS TO BE ON YOUR SERVER!